springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-with-kpack/step2.md

 You should see information about the running cluster.

 kpack provides a CLI tool called `logs` specifically for accessing logs produced during image builds.
-- To verify that **logs** CLI for kpack is running, run `logs --help`{{execute}}.
+- To verify that **logs** CLI for kpack is installed, run `logs --help`{{execute}}.
 You should see the usage guide for logs displayed.

-We'll also need an app to build and a Docker registry to which to publish the image.
-Since kpack runs in a Kubernetes cluster, it does not have access to the local host in the same way `pack` and the Spring Boot plugins for Maven and Gradle do.
-Hence, we will be using GitHub and Docker Hub as the source and destination for our build.
+We'll be using GitHub and Docker Hub as the source and destination for our build, so we don't need a local resource for these.

 Now on to the real stuff!